msfrank/lyric/doc/devguide/reference/astschema.rst

 .......

 :Num Children:              0
-:Recognized Attributes:     - `LiteralValue`_
+:Recognized Properties:     - `LiteralValue`_

-Declares a literal URL value.
+Url evaluates a literal URL value.

 ``UType``
 .........

+:Min Children:              1
+:Allowed Children:          - `PType`_
+                            - `SType`_

+UType represents a union type.
+A UType must contain at least one member, and each member must be a PType or a SType.

 ``Val``
 .......